 Interest expense.
 Interest expense represents interest related to our borrowings that are incurred at Genworth Holdings or subsidiaries and our non-recourse funding obligations and interest expense related to the Tax Matters Agreement and certain reinsurance arrangements being accounted for as deposits.

-- Corporate and Other activities decreased \$28 million largely driven by a favorable correction of \$11 million related to our Tax Matters Agreement liability and a contractual change in our junior subordinated notes related to an interest rate change from fixed to floating rates. - Our U.S. Life Insurance segment decreased \$25 million driven by our life insurance business principally as a result of the life block transaction in the first quarter of 2016 which included the redemption of certain non-recourse funding obligations and the write-off of \$9 million of deferred borrowing costs associated with our non-recourse funding obligations as well as the restructuring of a captive reinsurance entity.
+Corporate and Other activities increased \$14 million largely driven by the Term Loan that Genworth Holdings closed in March 2018, a favorable correction of \$11 million related to our Tax Matters Agreement liability in 2017 that did not recur and from our junior subordinated notes which had a higher floating rate of interest in 2018.
+These increases were partially offset by lower interest expense associated with the redemption of \$597 million of Genworth Holdings' senior notes in May 2018.